merenlab/merenlab.org/_posts/miscellaneous/2025-11-16-ECR-connection.md

 * [https://zeeg.me/meren/ecr-connection](https://zeeg.me/meren/ecr-connection)

 {:.notice}
-In case you are wondering, here is some information on **how does the scheduling work**: There is a single slot in each week on my calendar that can be scheduled for this purpose, and a meeting can be scheduled for the next 4 weeks.
-If there are no available slots at a given time it would either mean that I am on a break, I am traveling, or all slots are already taken up for the next month.
-If you are still interested in a meeting, you can take a look at the scheduling page again at the beginning of the next week.
+In case you are wondering **how the scheduling works**: I have one slot per week on my calendar specifically for this.
+At any given time, you can book a meeting up to 4 weeks out.
+If no slots are available, it would mean that I might be on a break, I might be traveling, or all slots for the next month are already taken.
+Please check back again a few days later if you are still interested.

 Thank you for your interest, and I look forward to talking to you!